 Every night your body temperature changes as you fall asleep.
 This often results in waking up hot, sticky, and desperate for some cool air.
 If you encounter this problem every night, consider replacing your bed linen with breathable materials such as silk, Tencel and bamboo sheets.
 These types of materials absorb sweat well and it helps to cool down the skin.
 If you’re sleeping in man-made materials, like polyester or synthetic, they’ll absorb your body heat, rather than naturally ventilating, so the fabric will retain your heat, and you’ll struggle to cool down.

 3. Grow indoor plants

-A useful technique to reduce room temperature and humidity is by decorating your home with houseplants.
-Certain types of houseplant, such as aloe vera, fern, ficus trees and any greenery that doesn’t require frequent watering, get their water from the air around them.
+A useful technique to reduce room temperature and humidity are by decorating your home with houseplants.
+Certain types of houseplants, such as aloe vera, fern, ficus trees and any greenery that doesn’t require frequent watering, get their water from the air around them.
 If you grow them in windows or window boxes, they’ll absorb a bit of humidity while blocking some of the sunlight.

 4. Use ceiling fans